-Use of temozolomide in combination with other alkylating agents or O^6 -alkylguanine-DNA alkyltransferases may increase the likelihood of myelosuppression and general toxicity.
+Use of temozolomide in combination with other alkylating agents or O6-alkylguanine-DNA alkyltransferases may increase the likelihood of myelosuppression and general toxicity.

-4.6 FERTILITY, PREGNANCY AND LACTATION
+4.6.
+FERTILITY, PREGNANCY AND LACTATION

-Effects on Fertility
+Effects on fertility

-Temozolomide is contraindicated in women who intend to become pregnant, and effective contraception should be used by female patients during and for at least 6 months after treatment with temozolomide (see section 4.3 CONTRAINDICATIONS and section 4.6 FERTILITY, PREGNANCY AND LACTATION).
+Temozolomide is contraindicated in women who intend to become pregnant, and effective contraception should be used in both male and female patients during and for a prolonged period after treatment with temozolomide.
+(See sections 4.3 Contraindications, Use in Pregnancy and Use in Men, below).